Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Adults: What to Know

 What are the signs or symptoms?

-A URI usually involves some of the following symptoms:
+A URI will often cause some of these symptoms:

 Fever.

-Pain in your forehead, behind your eyes, and over your cheekbones (sinus pain).
+Sinus pain.
+This is pain in your forehead, behind your eyes, and over your cheekbones.

 Redness or irritation of the eyes.